JFoxUK/AWS-Hackathon-CareLink/Documentation/ABOUT_THE_PROJECT.md

 This enabled the SageMaker model to **prioritize the most life-threatening conditions** intelligently.

+### Normalized the Dataset
+During model training, we realized that the ranges of different vital signs vary massively:

+Heart rate values can vary from 30–200.

+Blood oxygen is typically 90–100.

+Temperature varies even less (around 35–42).

+Problem:
+XGBoost (and many ML algorithms) are sensitive to feature magnitude.
+Large-valued features (e.g., heart rate) can overpower smaller features (e.g., blood oxygen), leading to bias in model learning.

+Solution:
+✅ We normalized each feature to a 0–1 range before training.
+This ensured:

+Every vital sign contributed equally to the prediction.

+Training was faster and more stable.

+Final predictions were more clinically realistic and balanced.

+✅ After normalization, weighted labels were applied and saved into a clean CSV for SageMaker.

 ### Event Routing and Serialization
 - **IoT Routing:** Real-time ingestion using MQTT into AWS Lambda needed careful scaling and error handling.
 - **Serialization:** DynamoDB uses `Decimal` data types, requiring careful transformation before frontend consumption.